unicornultrafoundation/aa-compliances/README.md

 ```shell script
 pdm run pytest -rA -W ignore::DeprecationWarning --url <bundler_url> --entry-point <entry_point> --ethereum-node <ethereum_node_url>
 ```
+*You can specify PRIVATE_KEY with env if the node don't have any accounts*

 ##### Running with a launcher script
 You can provide a launcher script by adding the option `--launcher-script` to the command: